-AGAINST CUTS TO EDUCATION POLICY
+AGAINST CUTS TO EDUCATION

+POLICI

-Prepared for: Faculty Voice Committee (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Date: 28/09/2017 Due to lapse 06/02/2018 Prepared by: Role:
+Prepared for: Faculty Voice Committee (FVC) and Liberation, Equality, Diversity and Inclusion Committee (LEDIC) Date: 25/10/2017 Due to lapse 06/02/2018

+Prepared by: Role:

 Summary: This paper provides an update on the implementation of the policy

 1. To stand and campaign against all proposed cuts to the education field.
-IN PROGRESS

-To support student campaigns against cuts to prospective education and teacher training students.
+2. To support stude and teacher training ent campaigns against cuts g students. to prospective educ ation NOT STARTED

+3. To support local community campaigns aga inst cuts to education n.
 NOT STARTED

-3. To support local community campaigns against cuts to education.
-NOT STARTED

-4. To liaise with local teacher's union groups to strengthen the knowledge base.
+4. To liaise with loc base.
 NOT STARTED

 Updates:

 1. In progress

 2. Not started

 3. Not started

 4. Not started